She-Hulk: The Savage She-Hulk

-Eventually, Jennifer decides that she will retain her She-Hulk form permanently—preferring the freedom, confidence, and assertiveness it gave her compared to her more timorous and fragile "normal" form.
+A geneticist called "Doc" obtains a sample of She-Hulk's blood that was given to Morbius when she was sick and attempts to capture her to get more of it, hoping to use it to create an army of super-villains.
+When she escapes, he uses a serum made of her blood to transform his lab assistant Ralph "Ralphie" Hutchins.
+She-Hulk attempted to stop him, but her unfamiliarity with Hulk strength caused Hutchins to sustain fatal injuries and resurrect into several new physical forms, each with different powers.
+Finally, he evolved into an incorporeal being; with no trace of his humanity remaining, Hutchins opted to leave Earth peacefully.

+Jennifer eventually decides to permanently retain her She Hulk form, feeling that it not only makes her a better lawyer, but also gives her an assertiveness and confidence that she never had as a human.
 After her brief solo career, she joined the Avengers.
-This led to her being transported to Battleworld by the Beyonder and her participation in the Secret Wars, is most notable for sparking her long-standing rivalry with the newly empowered Titania.
+This led to her being transported to Battleworld by the Beyonder and her participation in the Secret Wars, which is most notable for sparking her long-standing rivalry with the newly empowered Titania.
 After the heroes returned to Earth, she temporarily replaced the Thing (who, having been repeatedly de-powered during the event, opted to stay in Battleworld for some time as a form of soul-searching) as a member of the Fantastic Four.

 During her tenure with the Fantastic Four, She-Hulk met and started a romance with Wyatt Wingfoot.
 One day, she had to prevent a radiation leak in a downed S.H.I.E.L.D.
 Helicarrier.
 This radiation exposure drastically affected Jennifer: she could no longer transform back into her original human form.
 However, this was an agreeable turn of events for her, since she preferred being She-Hulk, and it was revealed much later by Leonard Samson and Reed Richards that the block was purely psychological.